sno2/apscript/README.md

 The interpreter is patched along with a web playground using Monaco, the text editor that powers VS Code, and term.js, an emulated terminal for the web.
 The interpreter supports live parse checking and runtime error diagnostics integrated into both the terminal and editor.
+Furthermore, the playground supports browsing example programs and sharing your programs with anyone in the world!

 ## Language Guide